Welcome to today's edition of the Rush 24-7 podcast.

 Back in a second.

-El Rushball.
+Hi, welcome back, El Rushball.

 The phones, time to start the phones.

-It's open line Friday and all that.
+It's Open Line Friday and all that.

-Uh Matt in Norfolk, Virginia, welcome to it.
+Matt in Norfolk, Virginia.

-By the way, we had we had quite an interesting guy from Norfolk yesterday, sounded like a New York cab driver.
+By the way, we had quite an interesting guy from Norfolk yesterday.

-Well, that's just that's definitely not me.
+Well, that's just definitely not me.

-Um I'm a veteran, Navy veteran, uh conservative, and I must say I agree with you on almost every issue except um.
+I'm a veteran, Navy veteran, conservative, and I must say I agree with you on almost every issue except I am kind of seeing where Senator Hagel's coming from.

-And the reason isn't so much, you know, the number of deaths and everything, but I think um if you look back at American military history, you always have to have some type of viable policy.
+And the reason isn't so much, you know, the number of deaths and everything, but I think if you look back at American military history, you always have to have some type of viable policy.

-I mean, I think it's worth giving General Petraeus a chance.
+That said and done, I mean, I think it's worth giving General Petraeus a chance.

 The commanding general you don't want to listen to.

-Let's not do it.
+To hell with it, let's not do it.

-Well, you of course it'd be a huge difference.
+It'd be a huge difference.

-But that that's a defeatist attitude.
+But that's a defeatist attitude.

 We got a commanding general who's done this in Mosul and a couple of other Iraqi cities, and it's worth the effort.